Best Overall: Goture Ares-Max (click to see)

 - Micro-click drag adjustment for ample drag control

-The Okuma Komodo SS should be the perfect option for those that have been forced to deal with untimely reel failures in the past.
-This reel is designed with durability in mind and looks to be capable of handling anything that can be thrown its way.
+The Okuma Komodo SS should be the perfect option for those forced to deal with untimely reel failures in the past.
+It is designed with durability in mind and looks capable of handling anything that can be thrown its way.
 The Okuma Komodo SS features a Stainless Steel Main Gear, Precision Cut Machine Cut Stainless Steel Pinion Gear, and Heavy Duty Stainless Steel Drive and Spool Shafts.

 CLICK TO SEE MORE

-Best Casting: A reel that can be cast with laser precision
+Best Musky Reel For Casting: A reel that can be cast with laser precision

 - Infini Spool for enhanced castability